Yvette334/recipe_finder/README.md

  **Detailed view** with cooking instructions
  **Responsive** design for all devices
  **Load balanced** deployment
- **Save favorites** saves you the one you liked or want to try later
+ **Save Favorites** saves you the one you like or one you want to try on after

 ## How to Use
 1. Search by name like "pasta" or "chicken"